Operation Green Sea: Attack

-On the night of 21–22 November 1970 about 200 armed Guineans—attired in uniforms similar to those of the Guinean Army and commanded by Portuguese officers—and 220 African-Portuguese and Portuguese soldiers invaded some points around Conakry.
-The soldiers landed from four unmarked ships, including an LST and a cargo vessel, and destroyed 4 or 5 supply vessels of the PAIGC.
+On the night of 21–22 November 1970 about 200 armed Guineans—attired in uniforms similar to those of the Guinean Army and commanded by Portuguese officers—and 220 African and European Portuguese soldiers invaded some points around Conakry.
+The soldiers disembarked from four unmarked ships, including an LST and a cargo vessel, and destroyed 4 or 5 PAIGC supply vessels.
 Others landed near President Touré's summer house, which they burnt.
 The invaders concentrated on destroying the headquarters of the African Party for the Independence of Guinea-Bissau and the Cape Verde Islands (Partido Africano da Independência da Guiné e do Cabo-Verde — PAIGC) in an unsuccessful attempt to capture PAIGC leader Amilcar Cabral, who was in Europe at the time.
-Others seized the political prison camps and liberated a number of prisoners, including Portuguese soldiers and airmen who had been captured earlier by PAIGC forces and turned over to the Guineans for safekeeping; some had been held captive in these camps for as long as seven years.
+Others seized the political prison camps and liberated a number of prisoners, including 26 Portuguese POWs held at Camp Boiro, who had been captured earlier by PAIGC forces and turned over to the Guineans for safekeeping; some had been held captive in these camps for as long as seven years.
 The main attacking force reached but ignored the airport and apparently attacked what they thought was the operative radio station, unaware that its use had been discontinued when replaced earlier by a new station.

-Touré was in the Presidential Palace at the time.
-Other soldiers captured two army posts, took control of the city's main power plant, captured the headquarters of the PAIGC (but not Amílcar Cabral), and freed 26 Portuguese POWs who were being held by the PAIGC at Camp Boiro.
-Guinean militia forces fought the raiders with little success.
-Since both Cabral and Touré couldn't be found, the Portuguese raiders retreated after suffering minor casualties.

 At this point, half of the invading force withdrew with the released prisoners to the waiting ships, leaving the task of overthrowing the Guinean government to a force estimated at fewer than 150 men.
 This group apparently hoped for an uprising by the population, but such a reaction failed to occur.
 Outside observers have speculated that public support was not achieved because the invaders failed to seize the right radio station, which continued to operate under government control.
 Moreover, most important government or party officials avoided capture.
+Since both Cabral and Touré couldn't be found, the Portuguese raiders retreated after suffering minor casualties.